Congresswoman Barbara Comstock and Cyber-Warfare Expert and Bestselling Author Peter W. Singer to Keynote 3rd Annual Gigamon Public Sector Cybersecurity Summit

 - Brad Medairy, SVP, Booz Allen Hamilton

-11:00 a.m. – "What Role do Regulations and Standards Have in Buying Down Risk in Federal Networks?"
+11:00 a.m. – "The Role of Policy and Legislation in Buying Down Risk in Federal Networks"

 Moderator: Kim DeCarlis, CMO, Gigamon